HydrologicEngineeringCenter/OpenDCS-extras/CONTRIBUTING.md

 Please [fork](https://help.github.com/en/articles/fork-a-repo) the repository on github and create a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) if you are making changes to existing code.

+The recommended branch naming is the version followed by a simple name.
+E.G. 6.6RC03_newinflow.

 If you are submitting an entire new OpenDCS algorithms working on the main branch is fine, though a branch is preferred.

 Once you have made your changes submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

-Barring nothing working at all or the code not being related to OpenDCS your contribution will be accepted.
+Barring nothing working at all or the code not being related to OpenDCS your contributions will be accepted.

 ### Check Your Changes